Recombination Clumping Factor of Physically Defined Intergalactic Medium at the Epoch of Reionization: Conclusion

-\begin{enumerate} \item The recombination clumping factor, based on our IGM definition utilizing the effective transmission factor, $C_{{\rm norm}, \mathcal{F}}$, exhibits comparable redshift evolution to that defined using an overdensity threshold, $C_{\rm norm, \Delta_{\rm th}}$, and aligns with previous studies at $z<10$ in the \texttt{HM12UVB} run, wherein the IGM is predominantly ionized (see Figure~\ref{fig:clumpingfactor_delta}).
-However, $C_{{\rm norm}, \mathcal{F}}$ is significantly lower than $C_{\rm norm, \Delta_{\rm th}=100}$ when the IGM is partially ionized because $\mathcal{F}$ excludes self-shielded high-density cells that tend to have a higher recombination rate.
-The clumping factor $C_{{\rm norm}, \mathcal{F}}$ is reduced to $\approx 0.3$ at $\langle x_{\rm HI} \rangle_V = 0.5$ (see Figure~\ref{fig:crec_xHII}), which is an order of magnitude lower compared to commonly adopted values of $1 \lesssim C \lesssim 5$.
-We provide fitting functions for $C_{{\rm norm}, \mathcal{F}}$ as a function of the volume-weighted neutral fraction of hydrogen in Eq.~(\ref{eq:crec_xHI}). \item The relation between volume-weighted and mass-weighted neutral fractions of hydrogen depends on the reionization topology, and it significantly affects the reionization history predicted by analytic models.
-The outside-in reionization topology in our simulations results in a higher volume-weighted neutral fraction at a given mass-weighted neutral fraction, compared to the SCORCH II radiation hydrodynamical simulation (see Figure~\ref{fig:cfit_xHI}).
-We provide fitting functions for the relation from our simulations in Eq.~(\ref{eq:xHI_fit}).
-We have demonstrated that the difference in the $\langle x_{\rm HI} \rangle_V$ -- $\langle x_{\rm HI} \rangle_M$ relation amplifies the difference in the reionization history to $\Delta z \sim 2$ when viewed in terms of the volume-weighted neutral fraction in the modified analytic model by \citet{2017ApJ...851...50M}, which distinguishes between the volume-weighted and mass-weighted neutral fractions (see Figure~\ref{fig:xHI_Madau_models}). \item The SN feedback has two competing effects on reionization, i.e., enhancing recombination by increasing the density of ionized gas, while facilitating ionization by heating the gas and reducing the neutral fraction.
+\item The SN feedback has two competing effects on reionization, i.e., enhancing recombination by increasing the density of ionized gas, while facilitating ionization by heating the gas and reducing the neutral fraction.
 The feedback effect is limited to a physical scale of $\sim 100\, {\rm kpc}$ in our simulated galaxy (see Figure~\ref{fig:zoom_radprof}), and the redshift evolution of the recombination clumping factors from simulations with and without SN feedback is comparable on a scale of $\gtrsim 400\, {\rm kpc}$ (see Figure~\ref{fig:zoom_crec}).
 In comparison between zoom-in simulations with and without SN feedback, we suggest that the SN feedback prepares a favorable condition for radiation feedback, facilitating photon escape by reducing the gas density and neutral fraction in the ISM and inner CGM. \end{enumerate}